-One has to keep in mind, next to the various reasons of a “real” hypercortislism, that cortisol as a stresshormone might be increased due to different psychiatric diseases (e.g. depression).
+One has to keep in mind, next to the various reasons of a “real” hypercortisolism, that cortisol as a stress hormone might be increased due to different psychiatric diseases (e.g., depression).
 Not every randomly found tumor of the adrenal cortex has to carry a Cushing’s syndrome with it.
 Hormone-unproductive forms are referred to as incidentaloma.
 Obesity is another differential diagnosis.

 Therapy of Hypercortisolism

-The treatment conforms with the reason of the hypercortisolism.
-Hormonally active tumors of the adrenal cortex can be removed minimally invasive by laparoscopic adrenalectomy.
-The opposite site takes over the hormone production, but a substitution with glucocorticoids might be necessary for a certain time.
-Central Cushing’s syndromes can also be taken care of surgically.
+The treatment conforms with the reason behind the hypercortisolism.
+Hormonally active tumors of the adrenal cortex can be removed with minimal invasion by laparoscopic adrenalectomy.
+The opposite site takes over the hormone production, but a substitution with glucocorticoids might be necessary for a certain period of time.
+Central Cushing’s syndrome can also be taken care of surgically.
 Radiotherapy is an alternate option.

-Note: In this case, a post-surgical substitution with glucocorticoids is necessary livelong (risk of Addison crisis)!
-The dose should also always be adapted and increased in certain situations (for example during profound stress situations, fever and other strains).
+Note: In this case, a post-surgical substitution with glucocorticoids is necessary for life (risk of Addison crisis)!
+The dose should also always be adapted and increased in certain situations (for example, during profound stress situations, fever and other strains).